Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

 • Strong security isolation between services

-• Shared libraries meant version management hell
+• Shared libraries mean version management hell

-• Duplicate code accumulated across services
+• Duplicate code accumulates across services

-• Integration testing required complex test environments
+• Integration testing requires complex test environments

-The Migration: 15 Repos to 1 (A Weekend Project)
+The Migration: 15 Repos to 1

 At SID, we started with the “best practice” of one repo per service.
 By the time we had 15 services, the overhead was crushing us.